cuynu/vanced-patches/README.md

 Unlike ReVanced patches, this patch only support patch YouTube and YouTube Music.
 Don't ask for other apps such as : Spotify,Reddit,Twitter,etc !

-Limitions between ReVanced Extended and this patches :

-❌ Features worse than ReVanced Extended

-❌ No Import/export settings function

-❌ No force VP9 codec function

-❌ No custom branding icon & name & custom package name

-❌ Ad-block might not work well

-❌ No brightness & volume swipe gesture

-✅ allow-nomicrog patch : Can run without Vanced microG (non-root variant) with no login function (Like old Vanced <16.xx.xx)

-✅ video-download patch : Built-in video & audio downloader inside patch (NewPipe integration)

-✅ Stability

-✅ Compatible with Unisoc processor devices

-✅ Actually is a specific Vanced patch (not ReVanced anymore)

-Branding icon & name will build as YouTube Vanced icon & name.
-If you build non-root variant, package name will change to : com.vanced.android.youtube.

-There is no options to custom branding icon & name to prevent someone else build YouTube Vanced as ReVanced branding name & icon.

 ## Patch list :

 ### [ `com.google.android.youtube`](https://play.google.com/store/apps/details?id=com.google.android.youtube)